Ankit-cg22/NBForge/examples/output/sample_data_processing/README.md

 # Project Overview

-This project contains utility functions for data processing and linear regression model training.
+This project demonstrates how to do data processing to find mean squared error.
+- The below cell displays how we use linear regression.